LieutenantCrunch/mudae-ranker/README.md

 ## Basic Instructions
 This will walk you through importing your first batch of characters, sorting them, and then exporting the sort commands.
 To get started, simply download the project and open index.html in your browser.
 1. Run **$mmai-s** in Discord.
-   - **_NOTE_**: You will be spammed with direct messages from your maid (or Mudae if you don't have a maid) for every character in your harem, so the larger your harem is, the more spam you'll get.
+   - **_NOTE_**: You will be spammed with direct messages from your maid (or Mudae if you don't have a maid) for every character in your collection, so the larger your collection is, the more spam you'll get.
 2. Copy all of the series and character information from the direct message.
-   - Do not copy the harem title or any other information.
+   - Do not copy the collection title or any other information.
    - Example:
      ```
      Tales of Zestiria - 1/12